bebanjo/labels/readme.md

 - Measure page size, margins and gutters and tweak parameters inside `bin/generate`

-- If you run into layout problems there is a `debug` flag
+- If you run into layout problems there is a `debug` flag available.